walmartlabs/lacinia/docs/tutorial/database-1.rst

 Summary
 -------

 We now have our application working against a live PostgreSQL database and one operation actually works.
-However, we've been sloppy about one aspect of our application: we've entirely been testing at the REPL.
+However, we've been sloppy about a key part of our application development: we've entirely been testing at the REPL.

-It's time to write some tests, then convert the rest of the ``db`` namespace.
+In the next chapter, we'll belatedly write some tests, then convert the rest of the ``db`` namespace to use the database.

-.. [#container] A `Docker <https://www.docker.com/>`_ container is the  `Inception <http://www.imdb.com/title/tt1375666/>`_ of computers; a container is essentially a light-weight virtual machine that runs inside your computer.

-   To the PostgreSQL server running inside the container, it will appear as if the entire computer is running Linux, just as if Linux and PostgreSQL were installed on a bare-metal computer.

-   Docker images
-   are smaller and less demanding than full operating system virtual machines.
-In fact frequently you will run several interconnected containers together.

-   Docker includes infrastructure for downloading the images from a central repository.
-   Ultimately, it's faster and easier to get PostgreSQL running inside a container that to install the database onto your computer.

 .. [#incompatible] This kind of change is very incompatible - it could easily break clients that expect fields and arguments to still be type ID, and should only be